-The Project was sited to avoid and minimize impacts to environmental resources.
+The Project was sited to avoid and minimize impacts to environmental resources to the extent possible.
 Macro-siting considerations for the Project include the following:

-- The Project was sited in an area that is unlikely to support any state- or federally listed wildlife. - The Project was sited outside of areas designated for environmental resource conservation, such as natural area preserves and natural resources conservation areas, naturally occurring ponds or waters of the State as defined by WAC 222-16. - The Project was sited outside of Audubon's IBA, National Wildlife Refuges, Wilderness Areas, known bird migration or stopover sites, and high concentrations of wildlife or other specially designated areas. - The Project was sited outside of designated Critical Fish and Wildlife Habitat Conservation Areas. - The Project was sited to avoid all wetland features. - The Project was sited to avoid the documented red-tailed hawk nest in the northwest corner of the Project Area (ESA 2024a).
+- The Project was sited in an area that is unlikely to support any state or federally threatened or endangered listed species. - The Project was sited outside of areas designated for environmental resource conservation, such as natural area preserves and natural resources conservation areas, naturally occurring ponds or waters of the State as defined by WAC 222-16. - The Project was sited outside of Audubon's IBA, National Wildlife Refuges, Wilderness Areas, known bird migration or stopover sites, and high concentrations of wildlife or other specially designated areas. - The Project was sited outside of designated Critical Fish and Wildlife Habitat Conservation Areas. - The Project was sited to avoid all wetland features. - The Project was sited to avoid the documented red-tailed hawk nest in the northwest corner of the Project Area (ESA 2024a).